How to become a cardiac rehab nurse: certification, salary, and career path

 What does CCRP certification cost, and is it worth it?

-AACVPR exam fee is $250 for members, $350 for non-members.
-Renewal every 3 years requires 30 continuing education credits.
+AACVPR charges a member rate and a higher non-member rate, with a discounted early application window; recent published figures have run in the $310–$409 band depending on membership and timing, so check the current schedule on AACVPR’s certification page rather than budgeting from a number you read elsewhere.
+Renewal every 3 years requires 60 continuing education credits or re-examination.
 CCRP is worth it: it is the recognized specialty credential for cardiac rehab, it differentiates your application in competitive markets, and many programs offer a certification pay premium.
 For salary data including certification premiums, see the cardiac rehab nurse salary guide.

 What is the difference between cardiac rehab and cardiac nursing?